6.630.2 Absence and Leave for Military-Related Reasons

 5. The losing agency must certify the number of unused disabled veteran leave hours and the expiration date of the employee’s established 12-month eligibility period.
 Any unused disabled veteran leave must be forfeited at the end of that eligibility period.

-6. In the event that certification is not available upon transfer or reinstatement, the recredit of disabled veteran leave may also be supported by:
+6. If certification is not available upon transfer or reinstatement, the recredit of disabled veteran leave may also be supported by:

 1. Written documentation available to the IRS in the employee’s official personnel records;